ClaudiaTam/S461F_DS_Project/README.md

    - For Wins user, you can refer to this link below:
    - https://www.youtube.com/watch?v=oO6UeweyXnw
 # Usage
-1. Cd to HRC folder and change the path to your own pc path in HRC.py(`Ctrl+F` then input 'user')
+I recommend use PyCharm, it is much easier than vscode haha

+1. Configure the HRC Paths
+   - Open 'HRC/HRC.py' in a text editor and search for "users"(e.g., `Ctrl+F`)
+   - Replace the paths with your local Paths

-2. Process a PDF in the GUI
+3. Process a PDF in the GUI
+   - Run the application
+     ```
+     python HRC.py
+     ```
    - Upload a PDF in the GUI
    - Crop a region(e.g., course code "STAT S313F")
    - Click “Classify” to recognize characters
    - Export to Excel

 # Results

 # Limitations and Future Work
 - **Limitations**: Manual cropping; BinaryNet misclassifies similar characters.